opoupeney/dfd/source/devguide/dfx-basics.rst

 **DreamFace is for Developers**

-DreamFace was built to empower :term:`Full Stack` developers by leveraging best of breed technologies like Angularjs, Nodejs and MongoDB, technologies that were the backbone of the internets most demanding applications.
+DreamFace was built to empower :term:`Full-Stack` developers by leveraging best of breed technologies like Angularjs, Nodejs and MongoDB, technologies that were the backbone of the internets most demanding applications.
 DreamFace embraces these new technologies, providing an open and extensible platform with built-in best practices for building cloud-native web and mobile applications.
 Multi-tenancy, API integration and enterprise-scale features are built-in and ready to use to help